Skip to Content

 Let’s Talk about Maya Bay

-Well, that’s how it used to be, before thousands of tourists every day came and ruined it, leaving all kind of trash behind and creating severe environmental damage, with multiple species of marine wildlife leaving the area.
+Well, that’s how it used to be before thousands of tourists every day came and ruined it, leaving all kinds of trash behind and creating severe environmental damage, with multiple species of marine wildlife leaving the area.

-At first the Thai government shut down Maya Bay from June to September 2018, then realized that it would take more time for the bay to get better, and shut it down indefinitely.
+At first, the Thai government shut down Maya Bay from June to September 2018, then realized that it would take more time for the bay to get better, and shut it down again indefinitely.
+Maya Bay re-opened for tourists in 2022, and visits to the bay are now strictly regulated to prevent it from happening again.

-Over-tourism unfortunately is a big issue, that doesn’t only affect Thai islands, but also some of the most famous cities in the world such as Barcelona, Venice or Dubrovnik.
-This is a tricky subject.
+Unfortunately, overtourism is a big issue that affects not only Thailand but also some of the most famous cities in the world such as Barcelona, Venice, and Dubrovnik.
+Please do your part in being a responsible tourist!

 But can I be completely honest with you?
 I thought Maya Bay was overrated.
-I mean, obviously it’s a nice spot, the water is turquoise, and I can see why it became popular, but in my opinion there are many other incredible places in Thailand, for example Pileh Bay Lagoon without leaving Phi Phi (keep scrolling down!) or Ang Thong National Park and Khao Sok National Park in other areas of Thailand.
+I mean, it’s obviously a nice spot, but many other places in Thailand are, in my opinion, even more incredible.
+These include Pileh Bay Lagoon, also located in Phi Phi (keep scrolling down!), Ang Thong National Park, and Khao Sok National Park.

 You’ll find that between the beautiful beaches, the activities beneath the sea, and the stunning views, Phi Phi is a paradise.
 Check out what to do in Koh Phi Phi!